Skip to Content

 I could not find Coastal Helicopters when we disembarked, and since our tour was not scheduled for another 90 minutes, we walked into downtown Juneau to browse some local shops.

 When we returned 90 minutes later, finding out our excursion was a “go” surprised us.
-At first, my daughter was hesitant about flying in a helicopter, but I knew we were in good hands with Coastal.
+At first, my daughter hesitated about flying in a helicopter, but I felt we were in good hands with Coastal.

 What To Wear Dog Sledding In Alaska